tim273/weather_radio_scripts/README.md

 ### Create an SSL certificate

 You can get a free SSL certificate from Let's Encrypt using Certbot which will automate the process for you and makes it really easy.
-Start by going to https://certbot.eff.org/ and where it says "My HTTP website is running" choose Nginx and choose "Debian 10 (buster)" for the "on" section.
+Start by going to https://certbot.eff.org/ and where it says "My HTTP website is running" choose Nginx and choose "Debian 10 (buster)" (if you have a Raspberry Pi, or other OS depending on what you have installed.) for the "on" section.
 Then follow the instructions to install Certbot under the default tab.

 Once the all the software is installed choose first instruction under #3 to get and install your certificates.